Miguel Almereyda: Militant journalist

 Almereyda remained in prison until August 1909.
 After his release, he began discussing the formation of a Revolutionary Party.
 He was the leader of the "Liabeuf" affair, in which a large crowd demonstrated over the execution of a young cobbler, and a detective was killed.
-Hervé was arrested for an article defending Liabeuf and was given a long prison sentence.
+Hervé was arrested for an article defending Jean-Jacques Liabeuf and was given a long prison sentence.
 During the railway strike of October 1910, Almereyda and Merle formed a group to organize sabotage and were arrested and imprisoned until March 1911.
-On his release Almereyda founded the revolutionary group les Jeunes gardes révolutionnaires.
+On his release Almereyda founded the revolutionary group les Jeunes gardes révolutionnaires (the young revolutionary guards).
 La Guerre Sociale steadily became less revolutionary and more a supporter of left-wing republican ideals to be achieved legally.
 In December 1912 Almereyda joined the Socialist Party.
 By 1913 La Guerre Sociale had a circulation of 50,000, and Almereyda had a growing reputation in respectable liberal circles.

 Almereyda launched Le Bonnet rouge, a satirical anarchist publication, on 22 November 1913.
 The journal, "organ of the Republican defense", was the sworn enemy of the right-wing monarchist political movement Action Française.
 It began as a weekly paper and quickly became popular.
 It became a daily in March 1914.
 Le Bonnet rouge published articles at the request of the Finance Minister Joseph Caillaux that defended his wife, Henriette Caillaux.
 She was accused of murdering Gaston Calmette, director of Le Figaro.
 Calmette had led a violent campaign against Caillaux, whom he accused of a policy of rapprochement with the Germans.
 Madame Caillaux had murdered him in a moment of madness.